Employee working at machine

 In case you cannot find the information you need, please contact one of our specific CfP-email addresses:

-For questions regarding the Call for Proposals in Côte d'Ivoire, Egypt, Ethiopia, Ghana, Rwanda, Senegal and Tunisia, which will start in June 2023, please use only the following e-mail address: cfp-ife.june2023@invest-for-jobs.com.
+For questions regarding the Call for Proposals that was running in Côte d'Ivoire, Egypt, Ethiopia, Ghana, Rwanda, Senegal and Tunisia in June 2023, please use only the following e-mail address: cfp-ife.june2023@invest-for-jobs.com.

-Please use only the following email address for all questions regarding the Call for Proposals in Morocco that will be launched in June 2023: cfp-ife.maroc@invest-for-jobs.com
+Please use only the following email address for all questions regarding the Call for Proposals that was running in Morocco in June 2023: cfp-ife.maroc@invest-for-jobs.com

 Please use only the following email address for all questions regarding the Call for Proposals that was running in Côte d'Ivoire, Egypt, Ethiopia, Ghana, Rwanda, Senegal, and Tunisia in November 2022: cfp.regional@invest-for-jobs.com